 All of these impacts discussed above have drastically reduced the amount of surrogate mothers available in the US.
 We have reported wait times by other surrogacy agencies, and hear many stories about surrogacy wait times- in excess of 12-18months for a surrogate!

-That’s not to say our wait time will not increase over time due to all of these issues discussed, but generally speaking, we have had GREAT success finding a surrogate in these tumultuous times, and COVID has not broken our agency- it has made us stronger.
+That’s not to say our wait time will not increase over time due to all of these issues discussed.
+However generally speaking, our wait times are not long at all.

 As we all have experienced the rising inflation, rather rapidly, costs have risen as well.
-Thankfully, Made in the USA Surrogacy has maintained the same agency fee as we had before COVID.
+Costs such as agency fees and surrogate compensation have risen.
 Medications and fertility costs however, have not been curtailed.
-We have seen medications not be in stock and wait times for appointments extended due to these types of issues in the IVF world.
+We have seen medications shortages and appointments extended due to these types of issues.
 We encourage everyone to stay patient.

 Travel Restrictions

-Unfortunately with the rise of Covid came many restrictions, many unintended to bring broader problems to smaller businesses as well as niche medical practices, but alas, that is what happened.
+Unfortunately with the rise of Covid came many restrictions, which brought broader problems to smaller businesses.
 While countries struggled to put an end to the rising numbers of COVID, travel restrictions became mandatory as a way to decrease the spread.
-Many families from China were left with children born in America without a way to travel back to America to pick up their children, while other families struggled through the maze of restrictions to either travel back with children born or had to stay longer when they were here for the birth.
-It’s immensely important to have the support of your surrogacy agency who should be committed to helping you through the tough times!
-Whether our families were from Australia, China or local American families, Made in the USA Surrogacy has toughened our resolve and continue to bring quality surrogate candidates to the ever growing list of parents willing to take the risks to have a child.
+Many families from China were left with children born in America without a way to travel back to America to pick up their children.
+Also other families struggled through the maze of restrictions to either travel back with children born.
+Some had to stay longer when they were here for the birth.
+Whether our families were from Australia, China or local American families, Made in the USA Surrogacy has toughened our resolve and continue to bring quality surrogate candidates.
 Inquire with us today to become a parent, or to become a surrogate.